 Have a question not on this page?
 Send us an e-mail!
 If we think it’s a question that other people may have, we’ll feature on this page.

 Questions & Answers

 Question: Are we a religious organization?

-Answer: No, any symbols used by our organization that do not clearly represent the Tellus Nova Foundation (TNF) represent aspects of the philosophy found in the book Tellus Nova, from whence the name of our organization comes.
+Answer: No, any symbols used by our organization that do not clearly represent the Tellus Nova Foundation (TNF) represent aspects of the philosophy found in the book Tellus Nova (and Shaping Destiny), from whence the name of our organization comes.
 The social aspects of the philosophy presented in that book are a form of pluralistic voluntarism, and the perspectives are secular.
 While the book does present a few metaphysical conjectures, these conjectures are matters of metaphysics, not religion, and furthermore are not represented in or by the Tellus Nova Foundation.

 Question: Is our organization political?

 Answer: No. As a 501(c)(3) non-profit organization, we cannot participate in partisan political activities, nor are we interested in doing so.
 Aside from our tax status, our organization and its mission is apolitical and non-partisan.
-We our approach is that these are personal preferences that shouldn’t have any bearing on solving the common ecological or social problems of the world, nor should they impact our cultural movement.
+Our approach is that these are personal preferences that shouldn’t have any bearing on solving the common ecological or social problems of the world, nor should they impact our cultural movement.

 Question: Are we trying to build a Utopia?

 Answer: No. We do not believe that a perfect world can be wrought from imperfect people, nor do we believe in enforcing equal socioeconomic outcomes.
-What we’re trying to build is a civilization of societies that offer people a choice to live and let others live in accordance to their own wishes, and to provide a social environment of equal opportunities for individuals to freely shape their own futures regardless of the outcomes.
+What we’re trying to build is a commonwealth of communities that offer people a choice to live and let others live in accordance to their own wishes, and to provide a social environment of equal opportunities for individuals to freely shape their own futures regardless of the outcomes.